-The architectural profession needs to move away from segregating green projects from the “traditional projects.”
-The AIA has separate documents for contractually completing projects that are using rating systems, a symbol of the division in many architect’s minds between executing a green project or not.
+The architectural profession needs to move away from segregating green projects from “traditional projects.”
+The AIA has separate documents for contractually completing projects that are using rating systems, a symbol of the division in many architects’ minds between executing a green project or not.
 Green projects, by definition in those documents, have third party verifiers and a host of consultants.
 However, many of the issues targeted in the rating systems represent “best practices” in architecture anyway.
 Good indoor air-quality, healthy and durable building materials, and energy and water conservation are items that are important to every owner whether they are stated goals or not.
 Isn’t it always the architect’s job to provide these?
 It is possible to integrate the affordable and important elements of rating systems into standard specifications as reflections of “best practice.”
 For example, specifying materials that meet South Coast Air Quality Management Standards is not difficult, nor is it costly, so integration of that language into the standard specification is a no-brainer.
 Considering the location of where materials are sourced, or how daylight may supplement electric lighting, are not expensive and represent a “best practices” approach.

 Healthy, energy and water conserving projects that integrate with their eco-systems need to become the goal for all projects….not just a few.
-The expectations that a project’s merit is attached to its certification is leading to a schism between the projects that do and the projects that don’t.
+The expectation that a project’s merit is attached to its certification is leading to a schism between the projects that certify and the projects that don’t.
 Perhaps a process that strives for “best practices” and integration with the environment in all levels of decision making is a better path that will encourage conscientious decision making in more projects and will become more mainstream.